annathecrow/page-whitelists/README.md

 ### What happens when user is assigned more than one whitelist?
 Whitelists are additive - every user has access to all pages in all whitelists they're assigned to.
 'Strict' whitelists have priority - once a user is assigned to a whitelist that disables creation of new pages, they are not allowed to do so (even if other whitelists are 'non-strict').

+###I set up Page Whitelists, but my users still can't access Pages.
+What's happening?###
+This is most likely caused by a missing capability 'edit-pages'.
+Page Whitelists is substractive, so the user must have access to all pages first.
+This can happen if you previously used another access manager, especially Role Scoper, and it didn't reset the capabilities properly when uninstalling.
+You can fix that easily with any plugin that can edit user roles (for example [User Role Editor](https://wordpress.org/plugins/user-role-editor/)).